NVB9ALT/Realism-pack./README.md

 # Realism-pack
-This is a bookmarklet addon.
-Here's a tutorial on bookmarklets: https://www.youtube.com/watch?v=TNDEesTbKc4.</br>
+This massive addon adds tons of new features, realism fixes, and a few bug fixes.
+The goal of this project is to modify GeoFS to make it as realistic as possible and expand its capabilities.</br>
+You can review the full list of additional features and changes below.

+**HOW TO INSTALL:**</br>
+*If you want to run the bookmarklet version:*
+- Watch this YouTube video: https://www.youtube.com/watch?v=TNDEesTbKc4.
-bookmarklet.js is the one that you paste as the URL of the bookmark.
+- Follow that tutorial, but set the contents of bookmarklet.js as the URL.

+*If you want to run the Tampermonkey version:*
+- Make sure you have Tampermonkey installed
+- Add tampermonkey-code.js as a new userscript

 You'll never have to worry about updating your copy of the addon; the bookmarklet will automatically call the latest version of the addon.

+**HOW TO USE:**</br>
-**Note:** please wait until the instruments have loaded before clicking on the bookmarklet.
-If it is clicked before GeoFS is running, it will not run.</br>
+If you run the bookmarklet version, please wait until the terrain has loaded before clicking on the bookmarklet.
+Otherwise you might have terrain collision bugs.</br>

+*How to use the carrier catapults:*
-**HOW TO USE THE CARRIER CATAPULTS:** Go to the flight deck of the USS John C. Stennis and taxi to the front end of the deck, then use "q" to lock/unlock the launch bar.
+Go to the flight deck of the USS John C. Stennis and taxi to the front end of the deck, then use "q" to lock/unlock the launch bar.
 Once the launch bar is locked, use "~" to launch the catapult.
-It is recommended to apply full power before launching.
+It is recommended to apply full power before launching. </br>

-This combines several addons that enhance the realism of GeoFS.
-In this one bookmarklet is contained:
+You will notice a few new settings in the options panel.
+They are on by default.</br>

+*How to use the addon chat:*</br>
+At the bottom of the locations panel is an addon chat room.
+To use this, simply click the input text box, type your message, press "enter", then click somewhere else.

+What the Realism Pack adds:

 - Realistic KIAS for exterior instruments
+- My custom addon chat
+- *All CC aircraft's PFDs and HUDs have been fixed to be the right size and display all information correctly*
 - ILS autoland (if you're on an autopilot ILS approach, the plane will be able to land itself)
 - A rudimentary form of **multiplayer aircraft sounds**
 - You black out when you pull more than 9 Gs
 - Condensation effects for fighters
 - AriakimTaiyo's 737 and 777 immersion sound effects
 - If you strike the rotor blades of a helicopter on the ground, it crashes
+- A basic implementation of propwash
 - A bug fix for the F-14 and XB-70
 - F-14 swing wing physics
 - Carrier catapults
+- Stall buffet camera effect
+- Sixteen 3d landmarks around the world
-- Night scenery and cockpit lighting (please note, this is sorta bugged for some reason with advanced atmosphere and METAR weather both on)
+- Night scenery and cockpit lighting
+- A minor rework of the advanced atmosphere
 - Lift-based wingflex for most CC airliners
 - Falcon 9 control fix
 - A massive realism fix for the HAL Tejas